projectacrn/acrn-hypervisor/doc/tutorials/running_deb_as_user_vm.rst

       # scp ~/debian10/debian10.img user_name@ip_address:~/debian10.img

 #.
-Log in to the ACRN Service VM; generate the launch script and copy OVMF to the image directory:
+Log in to the ACRN Service VM, and create a launch script from the existing script:

    .. code-block:: none

       $ cd ~
       $ cp /usr/share/acrn/samples/nuc/launch_win.sh ./launch_debian.sh
       $ sed -i "s/win10-ltsc.img/debian10.img/" launch_debian.sh
-      $ cp /usr/share/acrn/bios/OVMF.fd ./

 #.
 Assign USB ports to the Debian VM in order to use the mouse and keyboard before the launch: